ShoamIv/MLEmails/README.md

 ### Random Forest

-Random Forest is expected to perform well due to its ability to handle high-dimensional data and capture complex decision boundaries.
+Random Forest is expected to perform well due to its robustness to overfitting and capture complex decision boundaries.
 By aggregating multiple decision trees, it reduces overfitting and improves generalization.
 Additionally, its ensemble nature helps mitigate the impact of noisy or overlapping data, making it a strong candidate for classification in our dataset.

 ### Support Vector Machine